 Independence Day may fall on July 4, but some areas, like Rock Hill, just can’t wait to celebrate.
-Their free Red, White and Boom festival begins Monday, July 3, and consists of a variety of live music, inflatables, food trucks, and ice cream eating contest.
+Their free Red, White and Boom festival begins on July 3, and consists of a variety of live music, inflatables, food trucks, and ice cream eating contest.
 The event culminates with a glorious firework display at 10 p.m.

 The Town of Cheraw sponsors a free annual Fourth of July celebration each year.
-Held this year on Monday, July 3, visitors are encouraged to participant in the Decorate Your Bike or Wagon contest for a chance to win a prize.
+Held this year on July 3, visitors are encouraged to participate in the Decorate Your Bike or Wagon contest for a chance to win a prize.
 Kids of all ages can enjoy rides and games, as well as the Children’s Parade that kicks off the event.
 When the sun sets, you can settle on the green to watch a spectacular array of fireworks to end your evening.